janosgyerik/articles/hacking-contest-lessons/level2.md

 <p>127.0.0.1 is using curl/7.21.7 (i686-pc-linux-gnu) libcurl/7.21.7 OpenSSL/1.0.0d zlib/1.2.5 libssh2/1.2.7</p>
 ```

-This happens to be an information about us, the client:
+This is an information about us, the client:
-`127.0.0.1` is our IP address and the text after "is using" is the `User-Agent` string of our "browser": `curl`.
+`127.0.0.1` is our IP address and the text after "is using" is the `User-Agent` string of our browser, `curl`.

 What happens if we set the cookie to something else?
 ```